-Winterfest: Approximately seventy-five young people, all physically or mentally challenged, converge upon Mercy Career & Technical High School "Mercy CTE" for a day-long festival of games, prizes, live entertainment, food, and companionship.
+Winterfest: Approximately seventy-five young people, all with special physical and mental challenges, come to Mercy Career & Technical High School "Mercy CTE" for a day-long festival of games, prizes, live entertainment, food, and companionship.
 Each visitor is accompanied by a “buddy,” a student from Mercy or another collaborating school.
 (February)

-Breadbasketball: Homerooms compete in the collection of non-perishable food which is used to stock the food banks.
-CSC members help by collecting, sorting, delivering the food, and compiling weekly tallies.
+Food Drive: Homerooms compete in the collection of non-perishable food which is used to stock local food banks.
 (March)

 Martin Luther King Day of Service: In the spirit of Dr. Martin Luther King Jr., students volunteer to give a morning of service at Mercy CTE by cleaning, organizing, and helping the faculty.
 (February)